weaviate/weaviate-io/developers/weaviate/installation/gc-marketplace.md

 Broadly, the steps are as follows:

 1. Go to Weaviate's Google Cloud Marketplace listing page and click <kbd>Configure</kbd>.
-1. Configure the deployment options as required, by following the on-screen instructions.
+1. Configure and deploy Weaviate by following the on-screen instructions.
 <!-- 1.
 Review the GC Marketplace Terms of Service, and if you agree with the terms, confirm accordingly. -->
 <!-- 1.
 Select Deploy to start deploying Weaviate on your GKE cluster.  -->

-We will go through some of these steps in detail below.
+We go through these steps in detail below.

 ### Configuration options